 Remote systems that combine markerless head-tracking and eyetracking remove the need for headgear and provides data for both head and eyemovements.
 However, state of the art systems continue to have high latencies of up to 50 msec and a limited coverage (i.e, 50° of head rotation, at distances not more than 1.4m from the cameras).
 This renders such systems useless for realtime gaze-contingent displays and interfaces, wherein even small latencies can result in sluggish performance or the employment of unnatural cognitive strategies (Gray & Boehm-Davis, 2000).

-In this paper, we present a practical, end-to-end system for tracking eye and head movements, to compute gaze in realtime.
-Such a system has many potential applications.
-In behavioural experiments for psychology, neuroscience or medical research, the system can be used to study natural viewing behaviours during complex tasks that typically involve coordinated eye- head- and body-movements.
-Data can be used to understand the planning and execution of gaze actions, to diagnose disorders, or to infer which stimulus features are relevant for performing a given task.
-A system that operates in real time, while the observer moves freely.
-The core of the system is a software library libGaze, that combines data from a head-mounted video-based eyetracker and a body motion capture (MoCap) system, to compute online estimates of the user’s gaze.
+In this paper, we present a practical, end-to-end system for tracking eye and head and body movements in real time, while the observer moves freely.
+The core of the system is a software library, libGaze, that combines data from a head-mounted video-based eyetracker and a body motion capture (MoCap) system, to compute online estimates of the user’s gaze.
 LibGaze also contains calibration functions and commands for controlling data output, to make it easy for the researcher to integrate the system into experiments.

 For the purposes of our system, we define gaze as a 3D vector that represents the point from which gaze originates and the direction that it is pointed towards.
 For simplicity, we assume an equivalent gaze origin for both eyes, located on the nasal bone between them.
 Hence, the output of out system is a 3D vector which jointly represents the position where the participant’s gaze originates (e.g, the left eye) and its direction.
 This output is continuously updated at a latency of 10msec from time of recording and is described within a world coordinate system (WCS); that is, the physical room in which the system is installed, or a virtual world that is presented to the observer.
 Given a 3D model of the surface(s) for which gaze position is to be estimated (e.g. the projection screen, or objects in the scene), the system is also capable of deriving the screen coordinates of the POR in realtime. libGaze is written in the C programming language, is universal for hardware types and contains built-in functions for calibration procedures.
 It has multiple application programming interfaces for the programming languages of: Java, Python, C#, C++.
 This means that it integrates easily with popular means of experimental control (e.g., VisionEgg (Straw, 2009) or PsychoPy (Pierce, 2007, 2009)) and allows for tracking unrestrained gaze on large displays (e.g., 1.8m by 2.0m).